itsKhadeer/Events-Website/README.md

 - Conform to the PascalCase naming convention for classes and interfaces.
 - Utilize comments to elucidate the logic implemented in functions and classes.
 - Leverage components to enhance the readability and maintainability of the code.
+- use yarn for installing dependencies

 ## 2. to run the project

+- fork the project
 - clone the project

 ```